 The market for large blocks of office space has been tight, and tech tenants have been competing to secure leases for projects that are still only in development phases.
 Pinterest, who is planning to go public, just signed a deal for 490,000 square feet at 88 Bluxome Street, the largest office lease thus far for 2019.
 Salesforce, which occupied Salesforce Tower at 415 Mission Street last year, is San Francisco’s largest tech tenant, who in November 2018 pre-leased 325,000 square feet at 550 Howard Street.
 This will be the last large skyscraper in the Transbay area.
 Uber is San Francisco’s second largest tech tenant, who now currently leases or owns 1.7 million square feet of real estate in the city.
 Uber has four office buildings set to open in early 2020 that total 1 million square feet.
 There was a total of 11.9 million square feet of office leases signed in 2018 alone, which translates to space for roughly 80,000 employees.
 These large-scale occupiers of office space could cause the apartment vacancy rate to drop yet again.

 Looking at a national scope, inflation has become more controlled, with year-over-year inflation declining to 1.9% in December 2018, down from its peak at 2.9% in July 2018.
-Colliers’ Chief Economist, Andrew Nelson reported in February that the Fed paused its planned rate hikes, and therefore investments in business and consumer spending are expected to continue at higher levels versus if interest rates had continued to rise.
+In February, the Fed paused its planned rate hikes, and therefore investments in business and consumer spending are expected to continue at higher levels versus if interest rates had continued to rise.
 This pause should help to prevent a major downturn.

 While we may face a market correction, we are not headed toward a major recession in the near term.
 Interest rates are back down to previous levels, and the same is true for the 10 Year Treasury (2.428% as of March 25, 2019), which means good news is on the horizon for multifamily real estate.
 We have robust job growth locally and nationally, and the Bay Area technology sector is increasingly strong.
 Bob Karr, CEO of Link Silicon Valley, stated that in 2018 there were 75 Bay Area tech companies who received $100 million or more of investor funding in comparison to a yearly average of 42 from 2014 to 2017.